 Early History of the Loeitch family

-This web page shows only a small excerpt of our Loeitch research.Another 315 words (22 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Loeitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Loeitch research.Another 315 words (22 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Loeitch History in all our PDF Extended History products and printed products wherever possible.

 Loeitch Spelling Variations

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Loeitch have been found, including Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Loeitch family (pre 1700)

 and printed products wherever possible.

 Migration of the Loeitch family to Ireland

 Some of the Loeitch family moved to Ireland

-, but this topic is not covered in this excerpt.Another 53 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+, but this topic is not covered in this excerpt.Another 95 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.